 The rise of AI in fintech security

 Artificial intelligence (AI) is increasingly used to enhance security in fintech, particularly in the fight against financial fraud.
-According to the BioCatch survey, about 74% of institutions leverage this technology to detect financial crimes.
 One example is Mastercard, which uses it to analyze one trillion data points and the relationships between transactions to spot potential risks.
 With AI-powered capabilities, they’ve boosted fraud detection rates by 20%.

 Liveliness detection